GianfrancoPiazzolla/Charge-Master/README.md

   - 🟡 Yellow (`badge-mid`) — cost/Km is between average and 120% of average
   - 🔴 Red (`badge-bad`) — cost/Km exceeds 120% of average
 - **💡 Summary ribbon:** A persistent banner at the top of the Refueling tab always shows the **total number of records**, **total money spent (€)**, and **total kilometers** across all records.
+- **📊 Sample data banner:** When sample records are present (flagged with `_sample: true`), a dismissable info banner is shown at the top of the Refueling tab inviting the user to clear the sample data and start with real records.
+See [Sample Data Banner](#-sample-data-banner).
 - **📡 Empty state:** When no records exist, an illustrated placeholder is shown with a call-to-action button to add the first record, and the FAB pulses with a glow animation to draw attention.
 - **🔔 Toast notifications:** Non-intrusive, auto-dismissing toast messages (max 3 at once) appear after every user action (save, delete, export, import), with ✓ / ✕ / ⚠ icons.
 - **⚡ Ripple effect:** All interactive buttons and tappable elements feature a touch-responsive radial ripple animation for tactile feedback.